 About Trail Rider Magazine

-Trail Rider Magazine is an east coast, off-road riding and racing magazine only, no MX (but we do love to moto!).
+Trail Rider Magazine is an nationwide, off-road riding magazine, no MX (but we do love to moto!).
 We may be New England based but we are not New England biased.
-Though most of our readers are from the east coast, we test bikes and products in a way that’s relevant to anyone that rides in the woods.
+We test bikes and products in a way that’s relevant to anyone that rides in the woods.
 Trail Rider has always had the best coverage of the NETRA and ECEA racing, and when we’re sufficiently happy that we’ve converted this clapped out, twin shock, bird cage mat into a modern day read, we’ll push westward.
 Clapped out as we are, it hasn’t stopped us from covering the National Enduro and GNCC’s from a riders’ perspective with an emphasis on the terrain, experience, and set-up tips for each venue.
 We are also not afraid to hang out with the pros in an effort to get in their heads and share what we’ve learned.

-Trail Rider Magazine is now handled by Kurt Flachbart of Naples, Maine. (friends call him “Flash”) Kurt is a life long woods riding enthusiast and grew up in Danvers Massachusetts, only a few miles from Trail Rider founder, Bob Hicks.
+Trail Rider Magazine’s Editor is Kurt Flachbart of Naples, Maine. (friends call him “Flash”) Kurt is a life long woods riding enthusiast and grew up in Danvers Massachusetts, only a few miles from Trail Rider founder, Bob Hicks.
 Kurt started subscribing to Trail Rider back in 1975, joined NETRA in ’75, and running the magazine has really become a dream come true.
-Restoring and selling vintage dirt bikes has put food on the table for the past 4 years and his other field of expertise is in the high performance marine industry as a technical consultant/applications engineer.
+Restoring and selling vintage dirt bikes has put food on the table for the past 4 years.
+Kurt’s other field of expertise is in the high performance marine industry as a technical consultant/applications engineer.

 Our theme under new ownership at Trail Rider will be a “Past to Present” feel.
 We have huge love for riding modern bikes and really enjoy the throwbacks of the vintage rides on occasion.
 Technical articles featuring products that work well in the woods can be expected.
 Group rides and the crazy stories of buddies just out Trail Riding are encouraged.